-- Energy of the collision (driven by the kinetic energy of the α particles) the meaning of \sqrt{s} - Beam Intensity (how many α particles /s) - Size and density of the target (how many gold nuclei encountered by the α particles); - Deflection angle θ - Probability/frequency of a given final state (fraction of α particles scattered at an angle θ); - Detector efficiency (do I see all scattered α particles ?) - Detector resolution (how well do I measure θ ?)
+- Energy of the collision (driven by the kinetic energy of the α particles) the meaning of \sqrt{s} - Beam Intensity (how many α particles /s) - Size and density of the target (how many gold nuclei encountered by the α particles); - Deflection angle θ - Probability/frequency of a given final state (fraction of α particles scattered at an angle θ); - Detector efficiency (are all scattered α particles detected?) - Detector resolution (how good θ angle is measured?)